- Homosexuality

 Legal recognition of non-binary gender in Samut Prakan is not legally recognized.

-LGBT employment discrimination in Samut Prakan is sexual orientation and gender identity.
+LGBT discrimination in Samut Prakan is illegal in some contexts.

 Intersex infant surgery in Samut Prakan is not banned.